Nested Slice Sampling: Vectorized Nested Sampling for GPU-Accelerated Inference: Baseline Methods and Configuration

 \paragraph{Shrinkage.} Given a bracketing interval, we sample a candidate \(t'\) uniformly from the current interval and accept it if it lies in the slice; otherwise we shrink the interval by replacing the left or right endpoint with \(t'\) and repeat.
 This shrinkage loop produces an exact slice update along the line in the idealised setting, and in particular it does not require a separate Metropolis--Hastings accept/reject step.

 As with stepping-out, we cap the maximum number of shrinkage iterations at 100 for robustness.
-This is again a safety guard for JIT compilation; when the cap is reached, the update returns the current state as a null move, ensuring bounded runtime without introducing invalid states.
+The stepping-out cap is implemented as in \citet{nealslicesampling} and the resulting algorithm is unbiased regardless of whether this limit is reached.
+The shrinkage cap is more consequential: if reached, the update returns the current state as a null move.
+In practice, reaching the shrinkage cap signals a pathological condition.
+We have identified two scenarios where this can occur: (a) the likelihood surface reaches a flat plateau (more likely in reduced precision), in which case the cap serves as an augmented termination criterion alongside compression-based stopping, and the result remains unbiased; (b) the likelihood is non-deterministic (e.g.\ consuming a random seed), which violates the standard assumption of a deterministic target and would require a pseudo-marginal extension~\citep{murray2016pseudomarginalslicesampling}.
 Across all experiments in \cref{sec:experiments} neither the stepping-out cap (10 per direction) nor the shrinkage cap (100) was ever reached.
-The caps exist solely to guarantee bounded execution in a JIT-compiled environment and do not affect the sampler's behavior on the problems studied.

 \paragraph{Reduced-precision execution.} HRSS requires only comparisons of (log-)densities and does not use gradients or numerical integration.
 This makes it straightforward to run in single or mixed precision, provided the log-density computation itself is stable.
 We did not observe the same sensitivity to reduced precision that can arise in gradient-based inner kernels.
 We found relatively robust performance on all problems, including GP hyperparameter marginalization, when using single precision.
 Due to potential instabilities of other algorithms on the GP tasks, we used double precision for all methods in that section to ensure a fair comparison.